precision_manufacturingBuilt for Autonomous Operation

 The real, copy-pasteable config

-What your agent actually loads — one MCP server entry, one env var, one config file:
+What every agent actually loads — one MCP server entry, one env var, one config file:

 code.mcp.json